ibalampanis/sustainable-living/guide.md

 - Restrict your negative environmental impact
     - reduce your carbon footprint
+    - protect the planet's natural resources

 - Lessen your daily expenses, that being:
     - green energy is cost-effective and keeps your electricity bills at low levels
     - eco-friendly products are gradually becoming more affordable

 - Pave the way for a healthier life
-    - a vegetarian-oriented nutrition is a lifesaver for addressing potential health issues
+    - a vegetarian-oriented nutrition is a lifesaver for addressing potential health issues leading to improved overall health and well-being

 - Share and spread your green lifestyle profile
     - inspire and bring more people closer to the sustainable living model
     - don't forget that it's all about collaboration and contribution when we need game-changing results
     - make the first step for the desired domino effect

+- Support local communities
+    - create a more resilient and equitable economy

 ---